sdamolini/sdamolini.github.io/_posts/_old/2021-01-23-VGGFace2 Facial Recognition using a 4-CNN Siamese Network with Quadruplet Loss.md

 Training using Tensorflow-GPU was delicate on my machine due to an older graphic card, a Nvidia GeForce GTX 660M.
 While that graphic card is technically compatible with tf-gpu, the "compute capability" score of the card was too low at 3.0.
 Only cards with a score equal or greater than 3.5 are officially supported.

 The workaround for this situation is to ~~buy a new computer~~ install tensorflow-gpu directly from the source, and allow a compute capability as low as desired.
-The procedure is described in https://www.tensorflow.org/install/source.
+The procedure is described in <a href="https://www.tensorflow.org/install/source" target="_blank">https://www.tensorflow.org/install/source</a>.

 Even after the card was "made" compatible, the low amount of memory in that graphic card made training difficult.
 This resulted in a less-complex encoder net and a less-than-optimal batch size.

 <a id="Increasing-RAM-in-AWS"></a>
 ## 6.2.
 Increasing RAM in AWS

 I created a 4GB swap file on my AWS instance to resolve out-of-memory issues.
-I use the following procedure: https://aws.amazon.com/premiumsupport/knowledge-center/ec2-memory-swap-file/.
+I use the following procedure: <a href="https://aws.amazon.com/premiumsupport/knowledge-center/ec2-memory-swap-file/" target="_blank">AWS Swap File</a>.

 I later reduced the dimension of certain numpy arrays to not have to rely on that swap space (note to self: never use one-hot encoded m x n label matrices).

 <a id="Source-Code"></a>
 # 7. Source Code

-Full code is available here: https://github.com/sdamolini/LooksLikeWho.
+Full code is available here: <a href="https://github.com/sdamolini/LooksLikeWho" target="_blank">github.com/sdamolini/LooksLikeWho</a>.

 Some parts of the code, especially the loss layer, is adapted from [10].
 [9] was another useful resource.
 Special thanks to my friend Thibault [11] for his support and mentorship.

-The live version can be accessed here: www.LooksLikeWho.net
+The live version can be accessed <a href="http://lookslikewho.net" target="_blank">here</a>.